SwiftERM Hyper-personalisation for ecommerce email marketing

 Improving email deliverability guide

-Improving email deliverability guide: The simplest question in email marketing might also be the one with the most complicated answer.
+The simplest question in email marketing might also be the one with the most complicated answer.
 As an email marketer, you want to provide killer content to your subscribers.
 You not only want to see people opening your emails – you want to see people engage with them in a meaningful way.

 It’s about better positioning your campaigns to reach the inbox, avoid spam filters and then to get opened and acted upon by your subscribers.
 That’s where email deliverability comes in.
 What is email deliverability?

 Email deliverability is how you measure the success of your emails reaching the inbox without bouncing or being marked as spam.
 If you have issues with high bounces, flagging spam filters or low engagement, you may have email deliverability issues.
-We’ll explore some quick, easy to implement fixes that you can use to help build your sending reputation and improve the success of your email campaigns.
+We’ll explore some quick, easy-to-implement fixes that you can use to help build your sending reputation and improve the success of your email campaigns.

 Here is a list of 9 things that will kill your email deliverability: